jjczajka/YlipCSD/README.md

 # YlipCSD

-This is a computational strain design algorithm train and validated on the oleaginous yeast *Yarrowia lipolytica*. <br>
+This repository contains a computational strain design (CSD) algorithm train and validated on the oleaginous yeast *Yarrowia lipolytica*. <br>

+The CSD alorithm takes environmental and genetic conditions and a target biochemical molecule and outputs titer predictions.
+The algorithm can be coupled with flux  balancing analysis strain design algorithms to generate titer predictions for strain knock-outs.
+Tutorials on specific aspects of the CSD algorithm are found within the appropriate directories.

 * **PredictionFiles** directory contains the trained algorithm and necessary files for generating strain predictions.
 * **modelTrainingFiles** directory contains the code and initial database that was used for training and validating the model.